exercism/java/exercises/concept/wizards-and-warriors/.docs/hints.md

 - Review the [class][class-concept] concept.

-## 2. Extend Wizard and Warrior classes with Figther class
+## 2. Extend Wizard and Warrior classes with Fighter class

 - Review the [inheritance][inheritance-concept] concept.